Quantum ergodicity and scrambling in quantum annealers: Discussion and outlook

 \section{Discussion and outlook}

 In this work we have shown that a basic model of a quantum annealer can display clear signatures of quantum ergodicity and scrambling.
 These features become prominent when one considers the dynamical behavior of these models beyond the low (and high) energy regime.
 Here, we have analyzed three specific aspects which fall into this criterion: the generation of volume-law entanglement when the system is initialized in a product state which is rotated from the ground state, the random-matrix-like spectral properties of the complete unitary map $U(T)$ describing the annealing dynamics, and the onset of information scrambling as measured by the growth of generic operators in the Heisenberg picture.
 Furthermore, we have shown that the counterintuitive fact that slow adiabatic drive results in strongly chaotic dynamics is balanced by the existence of clear deviations from chaoticity which are observed when a cyclic adiabatic drive is considered.
+In this regime, we found that adiabaticity plays a major role in explaining such deviations.
+A key example of this is the observation of reverse scrambling in the Heisenberg dynamics of certain collective operators.

 Our findings show that a quantum annealing device, originally designed to follow adiabatically low-energy states, could have interesting additional applications if one uses it in a different regime.
 For instance, achieving scrambling, random-like dynamics can be a useful tool for device benchmarking.
 In fact, while it is somewhat straightforward to engineer a quantum circuit that scrambles most initial states, it is not so clear how to find a class of models where a subset of initial states thermalize while others do not.
 A notable example of such models would be those featuring Quantum Many-Body Scars (QMBS) \cite{serbyn2021}, which refer to the existence of anomalous high-energy eigenstates which deviate from the eigenstate thermalization hypothesis description~\cite{Srednicki1994,Deutsch1991,Rigol2008}.
 Systems displaying QMBS can lead to non-thermal dynamics when starting from certain physical states, but evidence suggests that QMBS emerge in fine-tuned models, and are not typically robust (see \cite{lerose2023} for exceptions).
 Our analysis shows that quantum annealers lead to a dynamical process which will scramble most initial states, except for those associated with the low- and high-energy subspaces of $H_{\mathrm{M}}$.
 Having an initial-state dependent entanglement growth could be a useful tool for benchmarking quantum devices, as it would allow to vary the hardness of tracking the dynamics with classical methods such as matrix product states.